Ax 'Em: Plot

 Meanwhile, Michael ventures back into his Granddad’s house with Kea to get a gun.
-In the house, Michael finds his Granddad's body stashed in the closet with the guns.
+In the house, Michael finds his Granddad's body stashed in the closet.
 Michael and Kea are cornered by Harry in the basement, but Michael shoots him 6 times before they escape through a window.

-Tony and Kendra stumble across a random car battery on the ground, and later come across the car of Michael’s Granddad, but it is locked and they can't get inside.
-Nikki and Rock reconvene with Tony and Kendra at the car, and soon they are joined by Michael and Kea.
-Michael unlocks the car and tries to get it started, but it won't.
-Tony and Michael open the hood to realize the battery is missing.
-Tony runs away to get the battery to Michael and Kendra came across earlier as Harry shows up, chasing the others away from the car as him and Michael exchange gunfire.
+Tony and Kendra discover a random car battery on the ground, and later come across the locked car of Michael's Granddad.
+Nikki and Rock reconvene with Tony and Kendra at the car who are soon joined by Michael and Kea.
+Michael unlocks the car while Tony runs away to get the missing battery that Michael and Kendra came across earlier.
+Harry appears and chases the others away from the car as he and Michael shoot one another.

-Michael, Kea, Nikki, Rock and Kendra sneak into the Mason basement to hide, and they reconvene with Michelle, who had been hiding down there as well.
+Michael, Kea, Nikki, Rock and Kendra sneak into the Mason basement to hide, reconvening with Michelle who hid there too.
 Harry barges in and the group holds their ground.
-Michael realizes it’s his childhood friend Harry all grown up, but it doesn’t stop Kea from snatching the gun from Michael and shooting Harry multiple times.
+Michael realizes it's Harry all grown up, but Kea snatches the gun from Michael and shoots him multiple times.
 Harry gets up and grabs his machete, but not before Michael picks up a pitchfork and stabs him in the chest with it.

-Tony runs into the basement, telling them the battery is in the car and they got to go.
-Everyone runs out, while Michael reloads the gun and shoots Harry multiple times.
+Tony comes back to inform them the battery is in the car and they're ready to escape.
+Everyone runs out while Michael reloads the gun and shoots Harry multiple times.
 The seven friends escape in the car.

-Unbeknownst to them as they drive away, Harry walks out in the middle of the road behind them, and proceeds to walk away, back into the woods.
+Unbeknownst to them, Harry walks out in the middle of the road behind them, then proceeds to walk back into the woods.